News from the Editors

 New Interesting Links

-ICEVI World has on their front page the book Mathematics Made Easy for Children with Visual Impairment.
+ICEVI World has on their literature list the book Mathematics Made Easy for Children with Visual Impairment.
 You can download the book.
 Look for http://icevi.org in our link list.

-Department for Education Uk has launched an interesting home page on teching learners with severe, profound and complex learning difficulties.
+Department for Education Uk has launched an interesting home page on teaching learners with severe, profound and complex learning difficulties.
 Please visit the education subjects link. http://www.education.gov.uk/complexneeds/

 Paths to Literacy http://www.pathstoliteracy.org/